-Funnily enough, Walter worked with Metro-Goldwyn-Mayer (MGM) for some of his movies, the same media company that later helped his niece find success.
+Funnily enough, Walter worked on some of his movies with Metro-Goldwyn-Mayer (MGM), the same media company that later helped his niece find success.
 Unfortunately, he never got to see how much she achieved because he passed away in 1939.

 Lacking their support

 Considering that two of Grace’s relatives both found success in Hollywood, you might have thought that her parents would embrace her desire to be an actress.
 However, that wasn’t the case.
 When Kelly first revealed her dream to be a star, neither her mom nor her dad was particularly supportive.